MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/release-notes-archive/experimental-channel-0.8.md

 ### WinUI 3

 This release introduces critical bug fixes (including those fixed in 0.5 servicing releases) and other changes for WinUI.
-For a complete list, see the [Overview and release notes: Windows UI Library 3 - Project Reunion 0.8 Preview (May 2021)](../../winui/winui3/release-notes/release-notes-08-preview.md).
+For a complete list, see the [Overview and release notes: WinUI 3 - Project Reunion 0.8 Preview (May 2021)](../../winui/winui3/release-notes/release-notes-08-preview.md).

 ### App lifecycle (experimental feature)